THAILAND – GENERAL INFORMATION

 SOCIAL CONVENTIONS

-Western visitors will generally receive a handshake on meeting.
-A Thai will be greeted with the traditional closed hands and a slight bow of the head – the wai.
+Western visitors will generally receive a handshake at meetings.
+A Thai will be greeted with the traditional closed hands and a slight bow of the head - the wai.
 Buddhist monks are always greeted in this way.

-Informal dress is widely acceptable and men are seldom, if ever, expected to wear suits.
+Informal dress is widely acceptable, and men are seldom, if ever, expected to wear suits.
 Beachwear should be confined to the beach and topless sunbathing is frowned upon.
-Smoking is widely acceptable.
+Similar to western countries, smoking is restricted in public areas

 LANGUAGES